 On April 18, 2017, the BOD of the Parent Company approved a two-year extension of Earn-In Period in the Farm-In Agreement (FIA) among KCGRI, the Parent Company and Philex in view of the delay in the approval of the renewal of EP No. XIII-014B.
-On January 8, 2019, the Parent Company agreed for another two-year extension of the Earn-in Period.
-Another extension of the Earn-in Period was agreed by the parties on December 17, 2020 for an additional two years.
-The new Earn-in Period will now be 12 years following the execution of the Farm-In Agreement and will expire on May 10, 2023.
+On January 8, 2019, the Parent Company agreed for another two-year extension of the Earn-in Period; the period was further extended by two years on December 17, 2020, and again for an additional two years on May 16, 2023.
+The new Earn-in Period is 14 years following the execution of the Farm-In Agreement and will expire on May 10, 2025.